zamirTo1/aws-permissions-bot/cloudformation/README.md

 # Deploying CloudFormation Template with AWS CloudFormation StackSets

-This guide will help you deploy a CloudFormation template with AWS CloudFormation StackSets.
+This guide will assist you in deploying a CloudFormation template using AWS CloudFormation StackSets.
-The Stackset will deploy `SecurityAuditRole` in the target accounts.
-The role has metadata permissions to list and describe resources in the account.
+The StackSet will create a `SecurityAuditRole` in the specified target accounts.
+This role includes permissions to list and describe resources within the account.
-The `SecurityAuditRole` can be assumed by the backend lambda function located in the security account.
+Additionally, the `SecurityAuditRole` can be assumed by a backend Lambda function located in the security account.

 ## Prerequisites